 Notice the change in vegetation as you gain altitude.
-The trees diminish in size, giving way to Kilimanjaro’s famous high altitude plants, Senecio Kilimanjaro and Lobelia deckenii.
+The trees diminish in size, giving way to Kilimanjaro’s famous high-altitude plants, Senecio Kilimanjaro and Lobelia deckeni.
 After lunch, climb the Shira Plateau, created when Kibo’s lava flows filled the Shira crater.
 Continue to Shira Camp and relax for the rest of the day.
 Kibo lies to the west and Mount Meru to the east.

-A shorter day that begins by climbing up a steep ridge to reach a small semicircular cliff known as picnic rock.
-There are excellent views of Kibo and the jagged rim of Shira Plateau from here and it is a good rest point too, the trail continues less steeply to reach the Shira Plateau.
-We camp near Shira Hut (3840m) which has some of the most stunning views on Tanzania Kilimanjaro trek; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
+A shorter day begins by climbing up a steep ridge to reach a small semicircular cliff known as Picnic Rock.
+There are excellent views of Kibo and the jagged rim of the Shira Plateau from here and it is a good rest point too, the trail continues less steeply to reach the Shira Plateau.
+We camp near Shira Hut (3840m) which has some of the most stunning views on the Tanzania Kilimanjaro trek; close to the huge volcanic cone of Kibo, the spectacular rock formations of Shira Plateau, and looking across to Mt.
 Meru floating on the clouds.
 (4-5 hours walking)

 Day 4: Shira Camp to Barranco Camp

 Although this up-and-down day ends with an elevation gain of only 110 meters, by early afternoon you will have climbed 690 meters to a height of 4,530 meters before beginning your descent to Barranco Camp.
 This day is crucial for acclimatization.